Jacinda Ardern, the third female prime minister of New Zealand | Encyclopedia

 On March 8, 2017, Ardern was elected deputy leader of the Labor Party, then on August 1, Andrew Little submitted his resignation from the party leadership and held an emergency meeting to choose his successor.
 This was Ardern’s share, making her the youngest leader of the party, and the second woman to hold the position.

-During the election campaign, Ardern responded to remarks about the time when she will have children, saying, “Choosing the time when a woman will have children is her own choice and should not be linked to her obtaining a job or not,” which increased her popularity among voters.
+During the election campaign, Ardern responded to remarks regarding the time when she will have children, saying, “Choosing the time when a woman will have children is her own choice and should not be linked to her obtaining a job or not,” which increased her popularity among voters.

-After failing to obtain sufficient results to form an independent government, it was forced to enter into an alliance with Winston Peters, the leader of the “New Zealand First” party, who became its deputy, and he is accused of populism and nationalism after he accused Asian immigration of being the source of crime in the country.
+After failing to obtain sufficient results to form an independent government, it was forced to enter into an alliance with Winston Peters, the leader of the “New Zealand First” party, who became its deputy, and he is accused of populism and nationalism following he accused Asian immigration of being the source of crime in the country.

 On October 19, 2017, former New Zealand Foreign Minister Winston Peters agreed to form a coalition government led by Ardern, then she was sworn in to become the leader of the Labor Party and Prime Minister of New Zealand at the age of 37, thus she was the youngest person to hold this position since 1856.